 Biographical Note

 Ian James Kidd is assistant professor of philosophy at the University of Nottingham in the United Kingdom.
 He works mainly on virtue and vice epistemology, epistemic corruption, and the philosophy of education.
 He edited (with José Medina and Gaile Pohlhaus Jr.) The Routledge Handbook to Epistemic Injustice (Routledge 2017) and is currently editing (with Heather Battaly and Quassim Cassam) Vice Epistemology (Routledge, 2020).
-His website is https://sites.google.com/site/dfl2ijk/
+His website is https://ianjameskidd.weebly.com/

 References